Our Adoption Process

 A tape measure or something similar to show the size of the length, width and depth of the enclosure.

 A Thermometer showing temperatures in the hot and cool areas and the absolute maximum in the basking zone.

 If you are applying for your first reptile and/or are having difficulty we are still happy to conduct an informal home visit (travel distance permitting) should you want us to.

 Once methods 1 (home visit) or 2 (photographic evidence) have been carried out and the application has been approved, you will then be able to arrange a suitable date and time to collect your new animal so long as the animal is still deemed fit for re-homing.

 On occasion, we may require some things to be tweaked/added before we can approve an application.
 Updated pictures will be needed following these changes.
 Once they have been completed and we are happy with the enclosure, the application is approved!

 When collecting your new companion we ask for the following before releasing the animal into your care:

-- The minimum donation fee; like many rescue centres we ask for a minimum donation for the animal sought, please see the next section for more information.
+The minimum donation fee; like all rescue centres we suggest a minimum donation [see above]

 Although the animal is now in your care and any associated costs are now funded by yourself, we are still here to help with any questions you may have.